ecemecemk/HoliLoc/README.md

 * IMAGE_URL_Y --> URL of Confocal fluorescence microscopy image showing yellow channel only
 * B --> UniProt IDs of proteins interation with protein. (comma separeted if multiple)
 * sequence_embedding --> 1024 sized amino-acid sequence embeddings obtained with ProtT5
-* Actin_filaments --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Actin_filaments --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Aggresome --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Aggresome --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Cell_junctions --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Cell_junctions --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* MTOC --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* MTOC --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Centrosome --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Centrosome --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Cytoplasmic_bodies --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Cytoplasmic_bodies --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Cytosol --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Cytosol --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* ER --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* ER --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Focal_adhesion_sites --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Focal_adhesion_sites --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Golgi_apparatus --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Golgi_apparatus --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Intermediate_filaments --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Intermediate_filaments --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Microtubules --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Microtubules --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Mitotic_spindle --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Mitotic_spindle --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Nuclear_bodies --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Nuclear_bodies --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Nuclear_membrane --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Nuclear_membrane --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Nuclear_speckles --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Nuclear_speckles --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Nucleoli --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Nucleoli --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Nucleoli_fibrillar_center --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Nucleoli_fibrillar_center --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* PM --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* PM --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Nucleoplasm --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Nucleoplasm --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Mitochondria --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Mitochondria --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name
-* Cytokinetic_bridge --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name.
+* Cytokinetic_bridge --> One hot encoded location information (1: exist 0: does not exist) for location name specified in column name

 ## Predicting Protein Subcellular Localization Using Pre-trained Models